 Whether you use Amazon or not, Kindle for PC is the best free ebook reader

-Amazon’s official Kindle for PC ebook reader is smart and stylish – and although it tempts you with reading suggestions from the Kindle store, the sales pitch isn’t too in-your-face.
+Amazon’s official Kindle app for Windows, Mac and mobile devices is smart and stylish, and although it tempts you with reading suggestions from the Kindle store, the sales pitch isn’t too in-your-face.

 There’s no setup necessary if you already have an Amazon account.
 Just log in with your usual username and password and your virtual shelves will be populated automatically (though you’ll have to click a book’s cover to download it, so bear this in mind if you’re planning some offline reading).
 Notes and bookmarks are synced across devices automatically, as are flashcards – an extremely useful addition for students using digital textbooks for revision.